 Please submit a completed REV-1220 PA Exemption Certificate

 There is no requirement to replace blanket exemption certificates after a certain period of time.
-However, because the seller is only required to retain an exemption certificate for three years from the date of the exempt sale, a vendor may periodically request another certificate.
-Exempt organizations may want to check with a vendor to make sure that the firm did not purge its files and continues to have a current certificate on file.
+However, because we are only required to retain an exemption certificate for three years from the date of the exempt sale, we may periodically request another certificate after three years.

 Please submit a completed Virginia Form ST-10

 For Churches: Form ST-13A